RE-OPENING Process Continues…Our Priests enjoy seeing You at Mass!

 - Hand sanitizer will be required upon entering the church.

 - There will be no missalettes or hymnals.
 If you bring your own worship aid, like Magnificat or Word Among Us, please make sure you take it home with you as anything left behind will be disposed of.
 You are encouraged to use one of the many apps available for use on your phone.
-You can print or view the aides provided here and print bulletins.
+Visit our website to print or view the aides and print bulletins.

 - Social distancing of 6 feet must be maintained at all times.
-Parishioners will be escorted and assigned a spot in the church for you to sit at.
+Parishioners will be escorted by the ushers and assigned a place in the church to sit (You cannot choose your own seats).
 Also, social distancing between non-family members must be maintained when entering and leaving church and during the Communion procession.
 Members in the same household may sit together.

-- On Sundays, there will be no passing of the collection basket.
-Baskets to receive parishioner offerings will be on a table near the back of the church.
+- On Sundays, there will not be passing of the collection basket.
+Baskets to receive parishioner offerings will be on a table near the back of church.

-- For the time being, there will be no communal sign of peace or holding of hands during the Our Father.
+- For the time being, there will not be a communal sign of peace or holding of hands during the Our Father.